niqumu/Irminsul/docs/API.md

 # Optional, but highly recommended.
 The display/friendly name of your plugin
 name=Discord Logger

 # Optional, but highly recommended.
+A brief description of your plugin
+description=Example plugin to demonstrate the Irminsul plugin API!

+# Optional, but highly recommended.
 The author(s) of your plugin
 author=Irminsul Team